Jason-nzd/warehouse-scraper/Readme.md

 Scrapes product pricing and info from The Warehouse NZ website.
 Price snapshots can be saved to CosmosDB, or this program can simply log to console.

-Requires .NET 6 & Powershell.
+Requires .NET 6 SDK & Powershell.
 Azure CosmosDB is optional.

 ## Setup

-First clone this repo, then restore .NET packages and build the project with:
+First clone this repo, then restore and build .NET packages with:

 ```powershell
 dotnet restore && dotnet build